Vice President of South Korea

-The vice president of the Republic of Korea was the second highest executive office in South Korea.
-The position was abolished in 1960.
+The Vice President of the Republic of Korea was the second highest executive office in South Korea.
+It was established upon South Korea's founding on 24 July 1948, and abolished in 1960.

 The following is a list of vice presidents of South Korea since its independence.

 To avoid confusion, all the names on this list follow the Eastern convention (family name first, given name second) for consistency.

-The first column counts (individuals number) and the second column counts (administration number/term number).